oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/jacobi/README.md

 The debugger supports debugging kernels that run on the CPU, GPU, or accelerator devices.
-For convenience, the `jacobi` code sample provides the ability to select the target device by passing the program `cpu`, `gpu`, or `accelerator` as the command-line argument.
+For convenience, the `jacobi` code sample provides the ability to select the target device by using a command-line argument of `cpu`, `gpu`, or `accelerator`.

 The selected device is displayed in the output.
 For the overview of the debugger, please refer to
 [Get Started Guide](https://software.intel.com/en-us/get-started-with-debugging-dpcpp)